German Americans: Contemporary period

-In the 1990 U.S. Census, 58 million Americans claimed to be solely or partially of German descent.
+In the 1990 U.S. census, 58 million Americans claimed to be solely or partially of German descent.
 According to the 2005 American Community Survey, 50 million Americans have German ancestry.
-German Americans represent 17% of the total U.S. population and 26% of the non-Hispanic white population.The Economist magazine in 2015 interviewed Petra Schürmann, the director of the German-American Heritage Museum in Washington for a major article on German-Americans.
+German Americans represent 17% of the total U.S. population and 26% of the non-Hispanic white population.

+The Economist magazine in 2015 interviewed Petra Schürmann, the director of the German-American Heritage Museum in Washington D.C. for a major article on German-Americans.
 She notes that all over the United States, celebrations such as German fests and Oktoberfests have been appearing.

 Demographics

 States with the highest proportions of German Americans tend to be those of the upper Midwest, including Iowa, Minnesota, Nebraska, Wisconsin, and the Dakotas; all at over 30%.

 Of the four major U.S. regions, German was the most-reported ancestry in the Midwest, second in the West, and third in both the Northeast and the South.
 German was the top reported ancestry in 23 states, and it was one of the top five reported ancestries in every state except Maine and Rhode Island.